Let’s cut to the chase, it is very difficult to prepare for epidemics and pandemics especially for those living in close proximity to others.

 So what can you do to be ready for a pandemic outbreak?

-- Store a two week supply of water and food.
+- Store a one month supply of water and food.
 During a pandemic, if you cannot get to a store, or if stores are out of supplies, it will be important for you to have extra supplies on hand.

 - Periodically check your regular prescription drugs to ensure a continuous supply in your home.